 How do I water my Cast Iron Plant?

 Cast Iron Plants prefer to dry out almost completely between watering.
 These houseplants do not grow well when they are in standing water for too long.
 In fact, Cast Iron plants that receive water too frequently will not survive because their roots will rot.
 If you are unsure if you should water your plant or not, wait a few days before doing so.

 How do I fertilize my Cast Iron Plant?

 We recommend that you use an all-purpose fertilizer on your Cast Iron plants.
 Only feed your houseplant during their growing season, which is typically spring and summer.
 Once winter arrives, stop fertilizing your houseplant.
 Doing so will ensure you do not overfertilize them because, at this point, they have entered their dormancy period.

 What is the best type of soil for my Cast Iron Plant?

-Cast Iron Plants prefer a well draining soil, and prefer to dry out between watering.
-Regular potting mix with sand mixed in works well for plants potted in containers.
-Outdoors, these plants prefer not to go into clay soil, as it holds moisture and compacts.
+Cast Iron plants prefer well-draining soil conditions and dry out between watering.
+Any regular potting mix that includes sand will work well for your potted Cast Iron plant.
+When planting outdoors, these plants prefer not to go into clay soil, as it holds moisture and compacts easily.